marguskaidja/php-accessors/README.md

 [![Tests](https://github.com/marguskaidja/php-accessors/actions/workflows/tests.yml/badge.svg)](https://github.com/marguskaidja/php-accessors/actions/workflows/tests.yml)
 # Accessors

-This library can provide automatic accessors for object properties.
+Current library can create automatic accessors for object properties.
 It works by injecting a trait with [magic methods for property overloading](https://www.php.net/manual/en/language.oop5.overloading.php#language.oop5.overloading.members) into desired class.

-Then, in case `protected`  property (_inaccessible for outside world_) is beeing accessed, property overloader will intervene and handle the situation depending of configuration.
+Then, in case an `private`/`protected` (_inaccessible for outside_) property is beeing accessed, property overloader will kick in and depending of configuration access is beeing granted or denied.

-Following features are present:
+#### Features
-* Various syntax to choose from:
+* Multiple accessor syntaxes to choose from:
   * direct assignment syntax:
     * `$value = $foo->property`
     * `$foo->property = 'value'`